Long Point (Cape Cod): Long Point Battery

 During the War of 1812, the British navy had controlled Provincetown Harbor.
-Seeking to correct the lack of fortifications, the U.S. Army surveyed the harbor from 1833–1835, and noted that "the point had a large civilian population".
+Seeking to correct the lack of fortifications, the U.S. Army surveyed the harbor from 1833 to 1835, and noted that "the point had a large civilian population".
 The Army returned to build the planned Long Point Battery during the American Civil War.
 Army documents state that:

 The batteries were designed by and built under the supervision of Major Charles E. Blunt of the United States Army Corps of Engineers.
 The Army, however, did not actually "construct" the officer's quarters – instead, the company's three officers were headquartered in the last remaining house from the earlier village.
 On March 5, 1864, the Commonwealth of Massachusetts ceded "an indefinite area (approximately 150 acres)" of Long Point to the United States Government.
 The new barracks housed a company of 98 enlisted soldiers from the Unattached Companies of Massachusetts Volunteer Militia.
 The 12th Unattached Company, which had been detached from an existing regiment of the Massachusetts Militia, at first served a 90-day tour of duty at the post from May through August 1864.
 Most of the men reenlisted for another 100-day tour, this time as the 21st Unattached Company from August through November.
 In November 1864, they enlisted once again for a full year, but they were mustered out at the end of June 1865, as the war had come to an end.
 The enlisted barracks was floated across the harbor postwar, and still exists as 473 Commercial Street in Provincetown.

 The batteries on Long Point remained operational until the post was abandoned in 1872, but they were never used in combat.
 In the years following the war, the people of Provincetown, aware that they were protected against an enemy that would never materialize, soon labelled the batteries "Fort Useless" and "Fort Ridiculous".
 The earthworks of the batteries remain, eroded down to sand dunes.